UGA-Innovation-Factory/nixos-systems/README.md

 };
 ```

-The external flake must provide a `homeManagerModules.default` output.
-Note that using this feature may require running `update-system --impure` if the flake is not locked in the system's `flake.lock`.
+The external flake must provide a `nixosModules.default` output.
+This module is imported into the system configuration, allowing the user to override their own system settings (like `shell`, `extraGroups`) and define their Home Manager configuration.

 ### Using External Flakes for System Configuration

 You can also override the system-level configuration for a specific host using an external flake.
-This is useful for adding system services (like Docker), changing boot parameters, or installing system-wide packages that are not in the standard image.
+This is useful for adding system services (like Docker), changing boot parameters, installing system-wide packages, or even overriding hardware settings (like swap size) without modifying `inventory.nix`.

 1. Open `inventory.nix`.
 2. In the `devices` override for the host, set the `flakeUrl`: